When to pick a custom software vs off-the-shelf solution

-A custom platform offers you a much greater wealth of flexibility.
+Custom software offers you a much greater wealth of flexibility, vs an off-the-shelf solution.
 You’ll have full control over the look and feel as well as the more complex back and front-end functionality.
 Whilst this may be more expensive in the short term, the benefits in terms of UX and improved site functionality can reap huge benefits very quickly.
 We’ve personally seen clients have a huge uplift in conversions and sales in the weeks and months after launching a custom platform, quickly regaining back the investment they made in a custom solution.
 This is definitely the option for businesses who have more complicated booking or purchasing processes.
 Some key benefits include:

 - Control: when designing and building custom software, you can tailor it specifically to your business requirements – making it a powerful and transformational tool for your business growth.
 No more compromises, meaning you can create the website in the way the customer wants with all the features you need.